Frequently Asked Questions (FAQ)

 We believe in tailored speech therapy to each child and therefore, each child's speech therapy sessions will last a different amount of time depending on their strenghts and needs identified during the assessment.
-As a rule of thumb, a therapy session usually lasts 45 minutes, including parent discussion and feedback.

 All our appointments (assessment and intervention) take place in your child's most natural environment - at home or at school (available upon request).

 Each assessment will be different, and each assessment will take a different amount of time, based on what your child requires.
 However, in general, the assessment appointment usually lasts from 1 hour to 2 hours.
-Sometimes we choose to split this time into several shorter sessions based on what your child needs.

 At Speech Esteem we believe in readily available access to speech and language therapy services and therefore we do not hold a waiting list for your child's assessment and intervention.
 We aim to see all of our clients at a time and place that suits them most and as soon as possible after an initial enquiry.